 There are 220 studio, one-, two- and three-bedrooms here, with the smallest 28-square-metre ones offering a kitchenette and the 140-square-metre three-bedroom penthouse apartment considerably more: two kitchens, two dining/living areas and three bathrooms.
 Then there are those floor-to-ceiling windows.
 The modern, homey Premier Three-Bedroom Apartment with Balcony overlooks everything great about this city: Heritage buildings and the Brisbane River below, and beyond to the Gallery of Modern Art, illuminated each night.

-Jason Margaritis (formerly head chef at Melbourne’s Spice Temple) leads the kitchen at Donna Chang with vibrant, well-reviewed, inventive Chinese (think roasted half duck with Davidson plum and five-spice).
+The on-site Donna Chang is vibrant and well-reviewed, offering inventive Chinese (think roasted half duck with Davidson plum and five-spice).
 It’s a transporting interior, with the 1920s grandeur of a sweeping staircase and a cold section of birds and pigs in the open kitchen.
-Downstairs – where the vaults used to be – is the Boom Boom Room cocktail bar, which reopens in April, bringing with it in-room dining.
-Tucked into a lobby vestibule is Frisky Goat Espresso, offering mueslis, baked goods and excellent Reuben Hills coffee.
+Downstairs – where the vaults used to be – is the Boom Boom Room cocktail bar, with Japanese-inspired in-room dining.

 Wi-fi is, as it should be, free.
 There are no conference facilities at this Adina but Donna Chang has three private dining rooms on the mezzanine level and the Brisbane Convention and Exhibition Centre is six minutes away by car, 12 on foot.